ssssam/talks/2023 FOSDEM - GNOME OpenQA/presentation.md

 Building an OS image takes **several hours**.

-How can we catching regressions *before* releasing tarballs?
+How can we catching complex regressions *before* releasing tarballs?

 </div>